John Simon, 1st Viscount Simon: War

 On 2 September 1939, Simon led a deputation of ministers to see Chamberlain to insist for Britain to honour her guarantee to Poland and go to war if Hitler did not withdraw.
 Simon became a member of the small War Cabinet.

-On the outbreak of war, sterling was devalued, with very little attention, from $4.89 to $4.03.
+On the outbreak of war, the pound sterling was devalued, with very little attention, from $4.89 to $4.03.
 At the emergency budget of September 1939, public expenditure had passed £2,000m; income tax was increased from 5s 6d (27.5%) to 7s 6d (37.5%); duties on alcohol, petrol and sugar were hiked; and a 60% tax on excess profits was introduced.

 Simon's political position weakened as he came to be seen as a symbol of foot-dragging and the lack of commitment to total war.
 Along with Labour's dislike of Chamberlain, he was used as an excuse by the opposition parties for not joining the government on the outbreak of war.
 Archibald Sinclair, the leader of the "official" Liberal Party, said that for over seven years, Simon had been "the evil genius of British foreign policy".
 Hugh Dalton and Clement Attlee were very critical of Simon, as were many government backbenchers.

 Chamberlain privately told colleagues that he found Simon "very much deteriorated".
 Simon's position weakened after Churchill rejoined the Cabinet on the outbreak of war and got on surprisingly well with Chamberlain, who toyed with the idea of replacing Simon with former Chancellor Reginald McKenna (then aged 76) or Lord Stamp, the chairman of the LMS Railway who had a secret meeting at Downing Street about the position.
 Even Captain Margesson, the Chief Whip, fancied his chances for the position.

 Simon's last budget, in April 1940, saw public spending pass £2,700m, 46% of which was paid for from taxation and the rest from borrowing.
 Simon's April 1940 budget kept income tax at 7s 6d; a Punch cartoon expressed a widely-held view that it should have been increased to 10s (50%).
 Tax allowances were increased.
 Postal charges were increased, as were charges on tobacco, matches and alcohol.
 The purchase tax, an ancestor of today's value-added tax (VAT), was introduced.

 In April 1940, he rejected John Maynard Keynes' idea of a forced loan, a tax disguised as a compulsory purchase of government securities.
 Keynes wrote a coruscating letter of rebuke to The Times.
 Simon found himself criticised, from opposite ends of the spectrum, by Leo Amery and Aneurin Bevan.